Producer: Dustin Stephan

-Our project is to revitalize an existing mechanized puppet at Give Kids the World Village in Florida and turn it into a show for kids.
-My role ranges from designing the animation pipeline to making sure that every piece of hardware can talk to each other.
+Our project was to revitalize an existing mechanized puppet at Give Kids the World Village in Florida and turn it into a show for kids.
+My role ranged from designing the animation pipeline to making sure that every piece of hardware can talk to each other as Network Programmer.

 Give Kids The World Village is a nonprofit resort in Kissimmee, Florida for children with life-threatening illnesses and their families.
 They had a character in ‘Castle of Miracles’ in the village which wasn’t being used for two primary reasons.
 First, the access to the puppet was through an attic over a moving carousel ride, which was unsafe for volunteers.
 Second, since the organization is primarily volunteer-based, no one had the skills to operate a puppet made for professional use.

-My role at the start of the project was very vague.
+My role at the start of the project was very vague at the start.
 This wasn’t even close to what I had worked on previously.
 So I spent the initial month acquiring knowledge on what we are dealing with.
 Josh Danzig from my team had previously worked on show-controller systems and was extremely valuable in the learning process.

 As soon as I had a good idea of what we are dealing with, I started making prototypes for network diagrams.
 As a team, we weren’t sure of which component goes where, but a basic network diagram gave us a base to work on.
 I spent a great amount of time building and correcting the diagram.
 Constant consultation with the college IT department and external vendors helped us navigate the right path.
 At the end of Week 10, we had a pretty solid understanding of which component goes where and serves what purpose.
-Most individual components have been tested and work fine.
-Now it’s just assembling them together as soon as the design is completed.
+Most individual components had been tested and work fine.
+Bringing all of them together was when things started to get difficult.

 This was one of the initial diagrams I designed with Josh Danzig.
 This diagram wasn’t perfect but it gave us a solid foundation to work on.
 Before this, we were talking about hypotheticals and where it could be.
 I feel designing this was a very important step in our development process.